How to Allow Duplicate Slugs in WordPress & WooCommerce URLs?

-WordPress prevents duplicate slugs by automatically adding numeric suffixes to your URLs.
-When you create a second page titled "Contact", WordPress changes its permalink, creating awkward URLs such as "contact-2".
+WordPress prevents duplicate slugs by automatically adding numeric suffixes or parent titles to your URLs.
+When you create a second page titled "Contact", WordPress changes its permalink, creating awkward URLs such as "contact-2" or "billing/faq-billing".

 Example URLs with duplicated slugs